Conor Loftus

-Conor Loftus (born 1995) is an Irish Gaelic footballer who plays for Crossmolina Deel Rovers and the Mayo county team.
+Conor Loftus (born 1995) is an Irish Gaelic footballer who plays for Crossmolina Deel Rovers and Mayo.

+Mayo

+Loftus was part of the 2013 All-Ireland Minor winning team, and the 2016 All-Ireland Under-21 winning team.

+He made his senior debut for Mayo in 2017.

 He replaced Andy Moran as a substitute in the 2017 All-Ireland Senior Football Championship final.

 Loftus scored a goal against Derry in the 2017 All-Ireland SFC qualifiers after coming on as a substitute in the 63rd minute.

+On 26 July 2026, Loftus won the 2026 All-Ireland Football Championship with Mayo, having been brought on as a substitute in the 58th minute.

+Personal life

 He was engaged to be married to Carrick-on-Shannon native Róisín Cryan; however, she drowned in the River Moy in Ballina before they could be married.